-- Move the data via e-mail, a USB flash drive or online to your personal computer. - For the refinement, you will need the .hkl and the .p4p files (located in the work folder of your project) - e.g. AmmoniumTartrate_0m.hkl
+- Move the data via e-mail, a USB flash drive or online to your personal computer. - For the refinement, you will need the \.hkl and the \.p4p files (located in the work folder of your project) - e.g. NH4Tartrate\0m.hkl NH4Tartrate\0m.p4p - For publication purposes and if you use FinalCif to make your cif you will also need the \.abs and the \.
+Is files: - e.g. NH4Tartrate.abs (A copy of what you did in SCALE, SADABS, or TWINABS, contains the ratio of Tmin/Tmax).

-AmmoniumTartrate 0m.p4p

-- For publication purposes you will also need the .abs and the .ls files: - e.g. AmmoniumTartrate.abs (A copy of what you did in SCALE, SADABS, or TWINABS, contains the ratio of Tmin/Tmax).

-AmmoniumTartrate 0m.ls (A copy of the last lines of the integration procedure, contains parameters of unit cell refinement (2THETA min, 2THETA max and the number of reflections used), crystal colour and shape, crystal dimensions).
+NH4Tartrate\0m.\ls (A copy of the last lines of the integration procedure, contains parameters of unit cell refinement (2THETA min, 2THETA max and the number of reflections used), crystal colour and shape, crystal dimensions).

-- If you used Cell Now to obtain a unit cell, you will also need to copy the .cn file - Use the hkl and p4p files and the program XPREP to assign a tentative space group and create an .ins file.
+- If you used Cell Now to obtain a unit cell, you will also need to copy the \.\cn file - Use the hkl and p4p files and the program XPREP to assign a tentative space group and create an .ins file.
 Use the programs XS, XM or XT to solve the structure, and refine using Shelxl.exe and the graphical interface of your choice (e.g. ShelXle).